Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 • You can have a CLAUDE.md per project.

-• .claude/settings.json files define settings and permissions at the local level.
+• .claude/settings.json files define settings and permissions locally.

 • Tools like MCP, external services, or scripts change between environments.

-• Conversation history includes modified files, recent commits, and decisions made.
+• Conversation history includes modified files, recent commits, and decisions taken.

-• A question like "What changed in the authentication flow since yesterday?" only makes sense if the project context is preserved.
+• A question like “What changed in the auth flow since yesterday?” only makes sense if project context is preserved.

-Important: this functionality is local, not synchronized in the cloud.
-If you need to port it to another environment, you can use /export to transfer the conversation history and its associated context.
+Important: this functionality is local, it is not synchronized in the cloud.
+If you need to port it to another environment, you can use /export to transfer conversation history and its associated context.

 WI6MdjTzKZkCo9zz8OAIOWbmgXsNiLCv3V6m3Alj.gif

-Claude Code allows switching between three permission levels, adapting to the moment of development you're in.
-You can quickly change modes with Shift + Tab.
+Claude Code allows toggling between three permission levels, adapting to the development moment you are in.
+You can change modes quickly with Shift + Tab.

 1. Normal mode (no visible indicator)